snowdj/poole/_posts/2014-07-04-poole-dir-done.md

 I add this {{ site.baseurl }} in front of the {{ post.url }}.

+In the lanyon style, I also change the default.html and page.html with the {{ site.baseurl }}.
+Of couse, I also need set the {{ site.baseurl }} in _config.yml.

 Also in the index.html

 {% highlight html %}